danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/4-Security.typ

 They evaluate certificate validity, protocol support, cipher suite strength, and configuration issues like susceptibility to known vulnerabilities (e.g., Heartbleed, POODLE).
 Ensuring proper encryption practices prevents man-in-the-middle attacks and eavesdropping, safeguarding sensitive user data.

-In addition to these tools, the application of established methodologies enhances the effectiveness of black-box security audits.
+// In addition to these tools, the application of established methodologies enhances the effectiveness of black-box security audits.
-The OWASP Testing Guide provides a comprehensive framework for testing web applications, outlining techniques and considerations for assessing various types of vulnerabilities.
+// The OWASP Testing Guide provides a comprehensive framework for testing web applications, outlining techniques and considerations for assessing various types of vulnerabilities.
-Following such guidelines ensures that audits are systematic, thorough, and standardised.
+// Following such guidelines ensures that audits are systematic, thorough, and standardised.
-@botwright_cyber_2023
+// @botwright_cyber_2023

-In the area of security, there is more to cover, like network enumeration tools, application scanners, fuzzing tools, penetration testing frameworks, reconnaissance etc. but these tools require a lot of knowledge and can't be well automated for all different scenarios.
+In the area of security, there is more to cover, like network enumeration tools, application scanners, fuzzing tools, penetration testing frameworks, reconnaissance etc.
+Still, these tools require a lot of knowledge and can't be well automated for different scenarios.
-Also legal and ethical considerations are paramount in black-box security auditing.
+Also, legal and ethical considerations are paramount in black-box security auditing.
 Auditors must obtain proper authorisation before conducting tests to avoid legal repercussions and ensure compliance with local laws.